What causes hypoparathyroidism?

 - Memory problems

-Vitamin D: A vitamin that helps your body absorb calcium from food and helps keep blood calcium levels in the normal range.
+- Vitamin D: A hormone that helps your body absorb calcium from food and helps keep blood calcium levels in the normal range.

 What health problems can hypoparathyroidism cause?